 I’ve had an attack of conscience lately.
-I’ve frequently, in the past, laughed at and made fun of people who believe ridiculous conspiracy theories; young-Earth creationism and flat Earth, especially.
-I’ve been wondering recently, though: Is belief a choice?
+In the past I have often laughed at and made fun of people who believe ridiculous conspiracy theories; young-Earth creationism and flat Earth, especially.
+Recently I’ve begun to wonder, though: Is belief a choice?
 And, if it’s not, have I been wrong to make fun of people for believing conspiracy theories?
 Does it matter how obviously ridiculous some of these ideas are to me?

 Set aside the idea that most of us learned as children, that it’s wrong to make fun of people.
 By that standard, it should have been clear from the beginning that teasing conspiracy theorists is wrong.
 It was something I justified in my own mind because, in my experience, they seem so unreasonably suspicious of everything they don’t understand.
 In addition, many or even most conspiracy theorists I’ve dealt with have treated me with such contempt that I considered my treatment of them to be fair and reasonable in response.

 I’m not exactly sure what got me reconsidering my attitude about this, but at some point, I started to ponder…

 As I see it now, whether or not belief is a choice is the important question we must answer to decide if it’s “right” to make fun of people whose belief system seem “stupid” or “crazy” to us; again, that’s assuming that it’s ever “right” or even justifiable.
 If we choose what we believe, then we might argue that it’s reasonable to laugh at people who “choose” to believe things that are objectively false.